-- Students interested in the Engineering-Physics program should consult Engineering Physics of the Faculty of Engineering section. - Honors and Specialization Physics students must consult an advisor in the Department of Physics regarding their programs.
-Note to second-, thirdand fourth-year students: Not all 200-, 300- and 400-level Physics and Geophysics courses are offered every year.
+Students interested in the Engineering-Physics program should consult Engineering Physics of the Faculty of Engineering section.

+Honors Physics students must consult an advisor in the Department of Physics regarding their programs.
+Not all 200-, 300- and 400-level Physics and Geophysics courses are offered every year so students should plan accordingly.